linda-seiter/CMSC115_2258/unit7_project/README.md

 # Unit 7 Project - Physical Training Performance Analyzer

 In this lab, you will develop a **PT Performance Analyzer** that collects and evaluates trainees' physical training (PT) performance.
 You will apply modular design principles to break down the program into reusable methods for data collection, overall performance analysis, and individual fitness evaluation.

 ## **Learning Outcomes**

-### **1. Array Management and Operations**
+**1. Array Management and Operations**

 - **Declare and initialize arrays**: Create arrays of both primitive and reference types with proper syntax.
 - **Access and modify array elements**: Use index-based access to read and update values stored in an array.
 - **Iterate through arrays**: Use loops (e.g., `for`, enhanced `for`) to process each element for tasks like input, processing, and output generation.
 - **Handle array bounds**: Prevent `ArrayIndexOutOfBoundsException` by ensuring array accesses stay within valid index ranges.
 - **Perform common array operations**: Implement array operations such as searching, sorting, and copying elements.
 - **Use parallel arrays**: Organize related data in parallel arrays to store corresponding data sets (e.g., names and scores).
 - **Modify arrays dynamically**: Apply conditional logic to create or alter arrays based on data from other arrays.
 - **Pass arrays to methods**: Pass an array as a parameter to a method for further processing.
 - **Return arrays from methods**: Return an array from a method to provide data for other parts of the program.
 - **Manage Arrays as Reference Types**: Work with arrays as reference types in Java.
 - **Debugging and Visualizing Array Structures**: Debug to visualize how arrays are stored and manipulated in memory.
 - **String formatting and output**: Convert arrays into human-readable formats using `Arrays.toString()`.

-### **2. Handling I/O**
+**2. Handling I/O**

 - Use **Scanner** to capture structured user input.
 - Process both integer and string inputs in an organized manner (e.g., "Name PushUps SitUps"), ensuring clear parsing and validation.
 - Utilize **formatted strings (`String.format()`)** to create clear and user-friendly outputs.

-### **3. Problem Decomposition and Analysis**
+**3. Problem Decomposition and Analysis**

-- Divide complex tasks (like performance analysis) into smaller, manageable components:
+- Divide complex tasks (like performance analysis) into smaller, manageable
+  components:
   - Gathering user input
   - Calculating performance metrics
   - Summarizing individual results
   - Formatting and presenting the output

-### **4. Modular Programming Practices**
+**4. Modular Programming Practices**

 - Decompose a program into **independent, reusable methods**.
 - Use **method decomposition** to clearly separate different tasks (e.g., input handling, calculations, evaluations).
 - Follow the **Single Responsibility Principle (SRP)** to ensure that each method focuses on a single responsibility.

+**5. Debug and Test a Program** 7. **Execute Unit Tests with JUnit**:

+- Run JUnit tests to verify program output.
+- Run JUnit tests to verify the result of a method execution.
+- Use mocks to verify method composition, i.e. that one method triggers another method call.

 ## Coding Guidelines

 - Loops and conditionals are allowed, but avoid using advanced Java Streams.
 - You may use `Arrays.toString()`, but do not use other methods from the `Array` or `Arrays` classes.

 ## Getting Started: Run the `main()` method with sample user input

 You are provided with an initial version of the `PTPerformanceAnalyzer` class.

 The `main` method prompts the user for the number of exercise trainees, and creates 3 parallel arrays to store the name, push-up count, and sit-up count for each trainee.
 The `Arrays.toString()` method is called to print the contents of each array, showing the default value `null` or `0` based on the data type.

 Execute the `main()` method with a sample size of 7 and confirm the output: